mindspore-ai/docs/docs/mindformers/docs/source_en/feature/dataset.md

           reset_attention_mask: True        # Whether to reset attention_mask at EOD tokens, returning a staircase-shaped mask
           create_compressed_eod_mask: False # Whether to return a compressed attention_mask
           eod_pad_length: 128               # Length of the compressed attention_mask
           eod: 0                            # Token ID of the EOD token in the dataset
           pad: 1                            # Token ID of the pad token in the dataset

           data_path:                        # Sampling ratio and paths for Megatron datasets
-            - '0.3'
+            - '0.3'                         # Ratio of dataset1
-            - "/path/megatron_data"
+            - "/path/megatron_data1"        # Path to bin file of dataset1 excluding the .bin suffix
-            - '0.7'
+            - '0.7'                         # Ratio of dataset2
-            - "/path/megatron_data"
+            - "/path/megatron_data2"        # Path to bin file of dataset2 excluding the .bin suffix

       input_columns: ["input_ids", "labels", "loss_mask", "position_ids", "attention_mask"]
       construct_args_key: ["input_ids", "labels", "loss_mask", "position_ids", "attention_mask"]